molstar/molstar/README.md

 ## Development

-### Intallation
+### Installation

-If node complains about a missine acorn peer dependency, run the following commands
+If node complains about a missing acorn peer dependency, run the following commands

     npm update acorn --depth 20
     npm dedupe

 ### Editor

-To get syntax highlighting for shader and graphql files add the following to Visual Code's settings files and make sure relevant extanesions are installed in the editor.
+To get syntax highlighting for shader and graphql files add the following to Visual Code's settings files and make sure relevant extensions are installed in the editor.

     "files.associations": {
         "*.glsl.ts": "glsl",